benkcwong/benkcwong.github.io/content/home/about.md

 This is my (not-so-private) hideaway for tinkering with data analysis and visualization, as well as communicating science to a broader audience.

-The site is still a work in progress but I would love to connect with you either here or through Twitter!
-Follow me at @benkcwong (link in the sidebar).
+The site is a work in progress but I would love to connect with you!
+Follow me on Twitter at @benkcwong (link in the sidebar).

 "We think our job is to ensure health and survival.
 But really it is larger than that.
 It is to enable well-being." - Atul Gawande